Updated: Dec 16, 2022

 If there were any witnesses to the incident, their statements might be used as evidence.
 A video statement, written statement, text message, email, or in-person testimony can all be considered admissible evidence and can be a powerful tool for presenting meaningful information that can help you win your case.

-It's essential if witnesses record their statements as soon as possible after the incident occurs so that they don't forget anything and their memory isn't questioned.
+Witnesses must record their statements as soon as possible after the incident so they don't forget anything and their memory isn't questioned.

 Your first goal following a personal injury will (and should) be to seek medical assistance; nevertheless, don't overlook the other important actions to take after a personal injury, such as a vehicle accident.
-Taking the appropriate steps straight away can assist you in gathering crucial evidence to help you create a stronger case.
+Taking the appropriate steps straight away can help you gather crucial evidence to create a stronger case.

-1000Attorneys.com is a trusted, free Lawyer Referral Service certified by California Bar Association Certified.
-We can refer you to a fitting prescreened attorney best fit to help you.
+1000Attorneys.com is a trusted, free Lawyer Referral Service certified by California Bar Association.
+We can refer you to a fitting prescreened California personal injury attorney best fit to help you.
 You can complete this submission form or reach us through our 24/7 live chat for a FREE INITIAL CONSULTATION.